digital-asset/daml/docs/source/daml/reference/templates.rst

 - ``observer`` keyword.
 After ``where``.
 Followed by at least one ``Party``.
 - Observers are additional stakeholders, so the contract instance is visible to these parties (see the ``Party`` type).
 - Optional.
 You can have many, either as a comma-separated list or reusing the keyword.
+You could pass in a list (of type ``[Party]``).
 - Use when a party needs visibility on a contract, or be informed or contract events, but is not a :ref:`signatory <daml-ref-signatories>` or :ref:`controller <daml-ref-controllers>`.
-- TODO observer observers
-- TODO flexible controllers vs automatic adding if other option
+- If you start your choice with ``choice`` rather than ``controller`` (see :ref:`daml-ref-choices` below), you must make sure to add the controller as an observer.
+Otherwise, they will not be able to exercise the choice, because they won't be able to see the contract.

 .. _daml-ref-choices: